-Central Utah OREM CAMPUS:
+OREM BRANCH CAMPUS:

 We have a large parking lot in front of the building for guests, clients, students and staff.
-Our security has 24-hour night vision surveillance system that monitors entrances, exits and several other security-sensitive areas on campus.
+Our security cameras have 24-hour night vision surveillance system that monitors entrances, exits and several other security-sensitive areas on campus.
 We have lighting in our parking lots for safety, at a shared expense between the school and building owner.